 If there’s a room in your house that could do with some plant design but you’re unsure where to begin, these six tips will help you get started.

-1. Identify your style
+1. Use your creativity

 2. See things from a different perspective